spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-#### Install Apache Kafka
+#### Installing Apache Kafka

-We will install the Kafka message broker, using the default configuration from Spring Cloud Data Flow.
+Now we can install the Kafka message broker by using the default configuration from Spring Cloud Data Flow.
-Execute the following command:
+To do so, run the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/src/kubernetes/kafka/kafka-deployment.yaml \